 If an article doesn’t successfully pass through sortation testing, critical additional APR test methods will be invalid.
-Therefore, APR strongly recommends that any article or innovation with a likelihood of failing sortation, or where the fate of the article or innovation in a sortation system is unknown, should first be tested using APR’s sortation test protocols.
-APR has also developed Resource Documents to accompany each sortation test method, providing more background and context to this important step in evaluating package design for recyclability.
+Therefore, any article or innovation with a likelihood of failing sortation, or where the fate of the article or innovation in a sortation system is unknown, is required to first be tested using APR’s sortation test protocols.
+APR has also developed Resource Documents to provide more background and context to this important step in evaluating package design for recyclability.

-APR offers three Benchmark tests that evaluate the sorting potential of a plastic article:
+APR offers four Benchmark tests that evaluate the sorting potential of a plastic article:

 - Evaluation of the Near Infrared (NIR) Sorting Potential of a Whole Plastic Article (SORT-B-01)